One of the mysteries of the English language finally explained.

-1A rank of non-commissioned officer in the army, above sergeant and below warrant officer.
+1A noncommissioned officer in the US Army ranking above sergeant and below sergeant first class.

 - ‘They spent two days at the factory in Wales where the house was built, says retired Army staff sergeant Adrian, 57.’

 - ‘The bonus will be paid to soldiers between the ranks of specialist and staff sergeant with 17 months to 10 years in service.’

 - ‘The bridegroom is a staff sergeant assigned to Dewitt Army Community Hospital.’